cfengine/documentation/README.md

 The generator will completely ignore this body or bundle; no documentation will be emitted.

+All comments before the first doxygen-style tag will be ignored.

 #### Documenting CFEngine Syntax Elements

-The following macros require the syntax map to be generated via via `cf-promises -s` into a file `_json/syntax_map.json` within the `_json` subdirectory of the documentation generator.
+The following macros require the syntax map to be generated via `cf-promises -s` into a file `_json/syntax_map.json` within the `_json` subdirectory of the documentation generator.